doomvox/raku-study/notes/meeting_2021may16.md

     1.  when can you Cool

-<a id="orgbb9cf6c"></a>
+<a id="orgca70657"></a>

 ### debian sysadmin issue (david christensen)

 dell two slots 4gb, certain dells have quiet motherboard upgrades, two 8gb, 16gb, dual channel memory. good for virtualization.
 SSD sata drive bay (sata two or three?) nvidia optimus (two graphics spliced together) debian version 7 wouldn't boot, video issues. eventually fixed. put win7 pro on it for awhile, support yanked 1.5 new used laptop win10 debian 10 was n.g. sam video problem debian 9 needed some point revisions to get there interested in debian 10, may have it fixed (I'm planning on 10.9). bg: bumblebee? david: no. <https://wiki.debian.org/Bumblebee> intel model 520 ssds enterprise desktop drive, sata 3, self-encrypting (?), on linux uses dm-crypt for swap, nbr partitioning, not gpt.
-1gig unencrypted boot partition. overprovisioning
+1gig unencrypted boot partition. overprovisioning, a couple of different devices&#x2013; image on usb flash drive.

-<a id="orgc5fdd6b"></a>
+<a id="orgf1a58cf"></a>

 ### higher-order programming as a substitute for macros (perl5)  (david christensen)

-<a id="orgc832d45"></a>
+<a id="org2e9c82b"></a>

 ### bill one-liner attempt, removing soft hyphens

 <https://practicaltypography.com/hyphenation.html> \\## 00AD;SOFT HYPHEN;Cf;0;BN;;;;;N;;;;;

-<a id="org56fad1d"></a>
+<a id="orgc9a338a"></a>

 ## ongoing

-<a id="org646e079"></a>
+<a id="org9d3bd6b"></a>

 ### programming in the large (david christensen)